apache/openwhisk/docs/cli.md

 To verify your CLI setup, try [creating and running an action](#openwhisk-hello-world-example).

-### Configure auto-completion for Openwhisk CLI
+### Configure command completion for Openwhisk CLI

-For most bash users, running the following command will be sufficient to install auto-completion for Openwhisk CLI:
+For bash command completion to work, bash 4.1 or newer is required.
+The most recent Linux distributions should have the correct version of bash but Mac users will most likely have an older version.
+Mac users can check their bash version and update it by running the following commands:

 ```
-eval "`wsk sdk install bashauto --bashrc`"
+bash --version
+brew install bash-completion
 ```

-**Note:** `--bashrc` flag will attempt to locate your `.bashrc` and append the previous command, without `--bashrc`, to it.

-If this doesn't work, you can run a temporary installation using the following command:
+To install bash command completion run the following command:

 ```
 eval "`wsk sdk install bashauto`"
 ```

-**Note:** Every time a new terminal is opened this command will have to be ran in order to use auto-completion.
+**Note:** Every time a new terminal is opened this command must run to enable bash command completion.
 Alternatively, adding the previous command to the `.bashrc` or `.profile` will prevent this.

-For those who wish to do a custom installation, you can simply print to the terminal and manipulate the output by using the following command:
+For those who wish to do a custom installation, the following commands show how to output the wsk command completion script into a separate shell script file to be run later.
+You will need to explicitly run the script to install wsk command completion support.
 ```
-wsk sdk install bashauto
+wsk sdk install bashauto > wsk_cli_bash_completion.sh
+chmod +x wsk_cli_bash_completion.sh
 ```

-**Note:** This will NOT install anything but simply print the Cobra auto-completion script to the terminal.
-Adding `--bashrc` will ONLY attempt to append the `.bashrc` and still not run the install script.

 ## Using the OpenWhisk CLI